Eseperio/yii2-files-catalog/readme.md

 php yii migrate/up --migrationPath=@vendor/eseperio/yii2-files-catalog/src/migrations
 ```

+To manage access control list, add administrators to module configuration.
 ## Versioning.

 This module supports file versioning.
 You can set how much files must be kept.
 File versioning can be disabled via configuration